Earlham Symphony Orchestra

 Pavel Polanco-Safadit, Director

 The Earlham Jazz Ensemble is a 24-member big band that performs classics from the Swing, Be-bop and Cool Jazz era in addition to more contemporary expressions.
-Emphasis is on honoring the jazz tradition and jazz improvisation is taught within the context of the rehearsal, with outside coaching available.
-Performances include concerts in Goddard Auditorium in addition to the popular Swingsation dance, which draws in jazz lovers from the Richmond community and raises funds for the local United Way.
+Unlike many other university jazz ensembles, the Earlham Jazz Ensemble embraces each player's unique style and instrumentation.
+Leaders of the ensemble participate in a steering committee, who help choose the repertoire and organize performances around the community, Indianapolis, and on-campus.
+Emphasis is on honoring the jazz tradition, while jazz improvisation is taught within the context of the rehearsal, with outside coaching available.

 Keith Cozart, Director